LeonardoDB/flatpickr/README.md

 ## Why Create This Fork?

-In the original library, when a user entered an invalid date, for example, "22 marco 2021", the library was clearing this input even with the `allowInvalidPreload` flag enabled.
+In the original library, when a user entered an invalid date, for example, "22 outub 2021 15:00", the library was clearing this input even with the `allowInvalidPreload` flag enabled.

 So, I decided to customize the library to allow the input to retain the invalid date if the parser couldn't translate the input into an appropriate format.
 This way, I can later validate the input using the `validation` feature of VueFormulate's `FormulateInput`.
 You can read more about it [here](https://vueformulate.com/guide/validation/#custom-validation-rules).